 Friday, Dec.
 11, 6 p.m. to 8 p.m.
 ET

-- 6:30 p.m. - 7:45 p.m.: Holding Space for Grief Poetry Reading, featuring poets Ellen Bass, Ross Gay and Aracelis Girmay.
+- 6:30 - 7:45 p.m.: MISSING THEM Memorial Event Kickoff: Holding Space for Grief Poetry Reading, featuring poets Ellen Bass, Ross Gay and Aracelis Girmay.

-- 10 a.m. - 12:30 p.m.: Writing Your Grief and Celebrating Life: A writing workshop with What Will The Neighbors Say? and THE CITY
+- 10 a.m. - 12:30 p.m.: Writing Your Grief and Celebrating Life: A Writing Workshop with What Will the Neighbors Say? + THE CITY

 - 1 p.m.: Opening remarks

-- 2:30 p.m. - 4 p.m.: Our Grief and Our Lives: What Will the Neighbors Say? performs community stories reflecting on grief and life during COVID-19
+- 2:30 - 4 p.m.: Grief and Life: What Will the Neighbors Say? performs community stories reflecting on grief and life during COVID-19

 Who is helping us